nickfargo/state/_includes/content/api/state/methods.md

 Succeeds only if `this` state is `mutable`.

-Supports `long.key` assignments to deeply nested properties.
+Supports `long.key.path` assignments to deeply nested properties.

 ###### SEE ALSO